 Employer-Provided Group-Term Life Insurance

-There are many exemptions, exceptions that are allowed under the tax code based on a variety of factors, which taxpayers may consider when filing their tax return.
-Some types of income, which are not taxable, need to be reported to the IRS.
-Depending upon the particulars of the income and its source, tax obligations may vary.
-Taxpayers may use IRS Publication 525, which contains a comprehensive list of what’s taxable and what’s not, to know their tax obligations.
+The good news?
+Many exemptions and exceptions are allowed under the tax code based on various factors, which taxpayers may consider when filing their tax returns.
+Some types of income that are not taxable still need to be reported to the IRS.
+Tax obligations may vary depending upon the particulars of the income and its source.
+Taxpayers may refer to IRS Publication 525, which contains a comprehensive list of what’s taxable and what’s not, to understand their tax obligations accurately.